stubailo/sashko-dev/content/blog/typography-js/index.md

 date: "2020-08-11"
 description: "Using a musical scale to define font sizes and layout"
 imgUrl: "./typography.png"
-published: false
+published: true
 ---

-Recently, I've been setting up this blog website using the [Gatsby Starter Blog template](https://www.gatsbyjs.org/starters/gatsbyjs/gatsby-starter-blog/).
+Recently I've been working on this blog, starting with the [Gatsby Starter Blog template](https://www.gatsbyjs.org/starters/gatsbyjs/gatsby-starter-blog/).
 Looking through the code, I noticed a library I wasn't super familiar with: [Typography.js](https://kyleamathews.github.io/typography.js/).

 I was intrigued to learn a new way to define type styles, especially since Typography.js was built by Kyle Mathews, the creator of Gatsby.
 Typography.js is build on a number of design concepts that I didn't quite understand, so I decided to dive in and learn more.
 This post is my attempt to explain what Typography.js does, why it's useful and interesting, and how to use it.